Fading2memory/projects/README.md

 Features:
   - ability to debug 16-bit, 32-bit and 64-bit applications
-  - will have all opcodes, registers and Flags such as EFLAGS, RFALGS, IP, EIP, and RIP DreadDebuggerInst.asm ~
+  - will have all opcodes, registers and Flags such as EFLAGS, RFALGS, IP, EIP, and RIP
+  - ability to debug .dll files, .exe files and .sys files DreadDebuggerInst.asm ~
  -------------------------
  Features: